zz-zik/TAPNet/README.md

 </details>

 ### Citation
-If you use RT-FINE in your research, please cite:
+If you use TAPNet in your research, please cite:

 <details open>
 <summary> bibtex </summary>